Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 --------------------------

-Once you've got the hang of the question-answer format, you might want to add some custom overrides with the CONFIG field - in a similar way to the AUTHOR field.
+Once you've got the hang of the question-answer format, you might want to add some custom overrides with the CONFIG key - in a similar way to the AUTHOR key.
 These will override the settings set with :ref:`[p]triviaset <trivia-command-triviaset>`.
 Therefore, you could make a custom list with less time to answer and a higher score needed to win than all the other trivia lists.